 You were treated for an injured tailbone.
 The tailbone is also called the coccyx.
 It is the small bone at the lower tip of the spine.

-At home, be sure to follow your doctor's instructions on how to take care of your tailbone so that heals well.
+At home, be sure to follow your doctor's instructions on how to take care of your tailbone so that it heals well.

 More About Your Injury

 Most tailbone injuries lead to bruising and pain.
 Only in rare cases is there a fracture or broken bone.

 Tailbone injuries are often caused by backward falls onto a hard surface, such as a slippery floor or ice.